yvesdebeer/vuejs-shopping-cart/README.md

 You should see some error statements about the 'Item' component.
 We will solve this in the following sections.

-## 7. Create a new file: 'Item.vue' in the src directory and import it in 'Home.vue'
+## 7. Create a new empty file: 'Item.vue' in the src directory and modify 'Home.vue' to import it

 Add import statement: ***import Item from "@/Item.vue"***